Understanding Carbon Credits

 What is a Renewable Energy Certificate?

 RECs are described as representing environmental or renewable “attributes” or “benefits” associated with renewable energy generation.
-Unfortunately, what is meant by “attribute” and “benefits” is typically ambiguous and unspecified.
-Despite this ambiguity, RECs and GOs are also often treated as if buying them is the same as buying green power (e.g, electricity produced solely by renewable generation resources).
-Yet, there is no empirical or economic support for such an ownership claim.
-Unfortunately, some regulatory language has been crafted that attempts to treat such claims as legitimate.
+Unfortunately, what is meant by “attribute” and “benefit” is typically ambiguous and unspecified.
+Despite this ambiguity, RECs and GOs are also often treated as if buying them is the same as buying green power (e.g., electricity produced solely by renewable generation resources).
+Yet, there is no empirical evidence for such an ownership claim.
+However, some regulatory language has been crafted that attempts to treat such claims as legitimate.

-The original purpose of RECs was for tracking compliance with legislated electric utility renewable generation quotas (i.e., Renewable Portfolio Standards, or RPSs).
-But, they are now also used in a voluntary context by companies and consumers to claim they have “purchased” renewable electricity.
+The original purpose of RECs was for tracking compliance with legislated electric utility renewable generation quotas (i.e., Renewable Portfolio Standards (RPSs)).
+But they are now also used in a voluntary context by companies and consumers to claim they have “purchased” renewable electricity.
 It is important to recognize that there are numerous “flavors” of RECs and REC markets.
 The two major categories are:

-• RPS Compliance RECs: An example of which is the RECs that are purchased typically as part of a wholesale purchase power agreement (PPA) to comply with an RPS regulation.
-These RECs can only be issued to renewable energy facilities that meet the eligibility requirements of a state or other jurisdictions RPS legislation.
-Many states have created numerous classes (i.e., “flavors”) of RECs that have different definitions, quotas, and therefore different prices.
+• RPS Compliance RECs: An example of which is the RECs that are often purchased by electric distribution utilities as part of a wholesale purchase power agreement (PPA) to comply with an RPS regulation.
+These RECs can only be issued to renewable energy facilities that meet the eligibility requirements of a jurisdictions’ RPS legislation.
+Many U.S. states have created classes (i.e., “flavors”) of RECs that have different definitions, include quotas for purchase by utilities, and therefore differentiated prices by REC class.

-• Voluntary market RECs: Electricity consumers are typically advised—for example by the US-EPA Green Power Program or the World Resources Institute’s series of GHG Protocols—that they can “buy” electricity from renewable energy generators, versus fossil fuel-fired generators, through purchasing voluntary market RECs (See What am I receiving if I buy a voluntary REC or GO?).
-These voluntary RECs (and GOs) are supplied by wind farms or hydroelectric generators in jurisdictions where they are not eligible to be sold for RPS compliance because the REC market in that jurisdiction is oversupplied (i.e., the RPS goals set by lawmakers in that region are too weak to drive investment in new capacity).
-These RECs are typically registered with an NGO program (e.g., Green-e) and may be registered with regional certificate tracking systems.
+• Voluntary market RECs: Electricity consumers are typically advised—for example by the US-EPA Green Power Program or the World Resources Institute’s series of GHG Protocols—that they can “buy” electricity from renewable energy generators, versus fossil fuel-fired generators, through purchasing voluntary market RECs (see What am I receiving if I buy a voluntary REC or GO?).
+These voluntary RECs (and GOs) are issued to wind farms or hydroelectric generators in jurisdictions where they are not eligible to be sold for RPS compliance or because the REC market in that jurisdiction is oversupplied (i.e., the RPS goals set by lawmakers in that region are too weak to drive investment in new capacity).
+These RECs are typically registered with a certification program (e.g., Green-e) and may be registered with regional certificate tracking systems.

 Location